geojupyter/team-compass/meeting-notes/20250211-core/index.md

 ---
-title: "GeoJupyter core community meeting 2025-02-11"
+title: "GeoJupyter core community meeting"
 description: |
   A monthly gathering of the GeoJupyter core community.
 Open to all!
 date: "2025-02-11"